DrBoria/cra-scss/README.md

     ** styles **
     5) scss variables should be used just for sematic highlighting value maning
-    6) css-variables declared globaly in styles/globals.scss preferable to use in app
+    6) css-variables declared globaly in /styles/globals.scss preferable to use in app
+    7) themes declared in /styles/themes
+    7.1) If you'd like to apply specific theme just wrap your component in <ThemeProvider theme="YOUR_THEME"> WRAPPED_COMPONENT </ThemeProvider>
+    7.2) ThemeProvider lies in /styles/themes/ThemeProvider.tsx